robince/website-blogofile/_pages/research.markdown

 Additionally, this library implements the information breakdown technique [(Pola et al. 2003)](http://dx.doi.org/10.1088/0954-898X/14/1/303) which quantifies the effect of different types of interaction between the multivariate outputs (or inputs) of a system, as well as a tool for computing maximum entropy solutions subject to marginal equality constraints which can be used to obtain further details of the effect of interactions of different orders.

 I am currently working on the statistical interpretation of mutual information as a test of independence, characterising the distribution under the null hypothesis and investigating the effects of temporal dependence in signals.
 I am also looking at applications of conditional mutual information in neural data analysis, for example when dealing with correlated stimuli, or to provide a form of robust group inference.

+### <a name="proj_te"></a>Information transfer in MEG data

+Finding an accurate and reliable way to quantify the flow of information transfer during a cognitive task would provide a great methodological advance, allowing experimenters to trace the flow of information, reconstruct information processing networks and hence gain insight into the neural mechanisms underlying behaviour.
+The spatio-temporal properties of the [MEG signal](http://en.wikipedia.org/wiki/Magnetoencephalography) make it the ideal modality with which to address these sorts of questions.
+We are investigating the best way to apply techniques such as transfer entropy to such data, both in terms of optimising statistical properties as well as developing efficient implementations.

 ### <a name="proj_fmri"></a>Information theoretic analysis of fMRI data